 UN ambassadors for the three countries said Iran's actions were "inconsistent" with the UN resolution enshrining a 2015 nuclear deal with Iran.

-The letter referred to footage shared on social media in April of the test flight of a new Shabab-3 medium-range ballistic missile variant that was "technically capable of delivering a nuclear weapon".
+The letter referred to footage shared on social media in April of the test flight of a new Shahab-3 medium-range ballistic missile variant that was "technically capable of delivering a nuclear weapon".

 The European powers also pointed to three other launches this year, including that of the Borkan-3, a new medium-range ballistic missile tested by the Iran-backed Houthis (Ansarallah) in Yemen on August 2nd.